jigoshop/jigoshop/readme.txt

 * Tweak: Use Twitter Bootstrap tooltips for setting fields
 * Tweak: Images setting tab is now cleaner
 * Tweak: Allow default tax classes to be translated
+* Tweak: UI Sortable helper on attributes now has no border radius
 * Fix: When uninstalling, will now only delete Jigoshop created pages instead of pages specified in settings
 * Fix: Variable products now have proper titles, not "#xxx: Child Variaton" anymore